Maine Mendoza: Acting career

-In December 2015, they appeared in GMA Network's station ID commercial for Christmas.
+In November 2015, they appeared in GMA Network's station ID for Christmas.
 Even though she appears in GMA, she is not a member of the GMA Artist Center and her career is being managed by Triple A, the talent management arm of Antonio P. Tuviera who is the executive producer of Eat Bulaga!.

 Mendoza participated in the Lenten season drama specials of Eat Bulaga! in March 2016.
 She reprised her role as Divina/Yaya Dub in Kaputol ng Buhay and starred as Dani in God Gave Me You where she won the Darling of the Screen award and was nominated for Most Dramatic Performance by a Lead Star in Eat Bulaga!s 3rd EB Dabarkads Awards held on April 2, 2016.
-Mendoza and Richards starred in film Imagine You & Me as lead actors.
+Mendoza and Richards starred in film Imagine You and Me as lead actors.
 Some of the scenes of the film were shot in Como, Italy.

 In 2017, Mendoza and Richards starred in their first prime time television series Destined to be Yours where Mendoza played the role as Sinag Obispo, a radio DJ and the love interest of Benjie Rosales who is an architect played by Richards.
 In October 2017, Mendoza and Richards headlined in an Eat Bulaga! produced television film entitled Love is... with Adolf Alix Jr as the director.
 Since December 2017, Mendoza frequently appears playing different guest roles in Daig Kayo ng Lola Ko.